UACSc544Fall2021/assignments/HA4.md

 child (which may be `null`).
 The value of `id` matches the objects position in the array.
 These values describe a binary tree.

-Note the grading dataset will contain trees in addition to the test dataset.
+**The purpose of `trees.js` is to describe the data format, not to cover all test cases.
+The grading dataset will contain trees in addition to what is in `trees.js`.**

 #### calculateRTLayout